Voljega/BestArcade/README.md

 ### LINUX INSTALLATION AND EXECUTION :
 - BestArcade requires that python3 is installed
-- first install `sudo apt-get install python3-tk` if needed
+- first install Tkinter for python3 if needed : `sudo apt-get install python3-tk`
 - directly download sources or clone the repo
 - give execution rights to `BestArcade.sh`
 - launch with `./BestArcade.sh`